bemurphy/tally_counter/README.md

 ## Keys and Scoring

 The system uses Redis sorted sets for tracking application hits.
-For each request, a key will be counted, and the score for the remote request ip will be incremented by 1.
+For each request, a key will be generated, and the score for the remote request ip will be incremented by 1.

 Keys are generated like 'tally_counter:1371283200' where the time